Exploring Charlottesville Country Homes For Sale

 Many buyers tell me they move here for the peace, the connection to nature, and the slower rhythm of life.

-Financially, land behaves differently than typical suburban homes.
+Financially, land behaves differently from typical suburban homes.

 Large-acreage Charlottesville properties are unique, sometimes harder to compare, and require a nuanced approach to pricing and negotiation.